Abert's squirrel: Physical characteristics

 Abert's squirrels are 46–58 cm long with a tail of 19–25 cm.
 They are easily recognized by their long ear tufts, which extend up from each ear 2–3 cm.
 This gives this species a striking similarity to the Eurasian red squirrel, aside from its differing dark coloration.

 Abert's squirrels vary in color across their range.
 Most populations have a gray coat with a reddish stripe down the back, a dark stripe along the side, and a white underbelly.
 Some populations lack the reddish back stripe, instead having fully gray upperparts.
 A fully black color morph is present in the foothills of the Rocky Mountains in Colorado.
 Abert's squirrels on Arizona's Kaibab Plateau, commonly known as Kaibab squirrels, have black underparts and a striking white tail.

 Distribution

 Abert's squirrel is confined to the Colorado Plateau and the southern Rocky Mountains of Colorado, Utah, Arizona, and New Mexico; its range extends south in the Sierra Madre Occidental to Chihuahua and Durango in Mexico.
 Abert's squirrel also extends into Wyoming where ponderosa pine (Pinus ponderosa) is present.

+The range of Abert's squirrel has been extended through deliberate introductions in Arizona and New Mexico.
+The populations established in the Hualapai, Pinaleño, and Santa Catalina Mountains in Arizona consist of the nominate aberti subspecies.
 Abert's squirrels transplanted to the Graham and Santa Catalina Mountains of Arizona have established stable populations.
 Mellott and Choate reported Abert's squirrels present in the Spanish Peaks State Wildlife Area, 43 mi southeast of the previously known Abert's squirrel range.

 The distribution of Abert's squirrel subspecies in the Southwest is coincident with the disjunct ponderosa pine forests.
 Subspecies distributions are as follows: